OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/index.md

 This documentation has been updated for:

-*   TSTool version 14.8.0
+*   TSTool version 14.8.4
-*   TSTool AWS plugin version 1.4.0
+*   TSTool AWS plugin version 1.4.1

-**TSTool 14.6.0 or later is required for this version of the plugin.**
+**TSTool 14.6.0 or later is required for this version of the plugin due to design changes.**

 ----------------